-Essential Laws for Drivers
+Essential Right-of-Way Laws for DC Drivers

-Always yield to emergency vehicles: Move to the right and stop when you hear sirens or see flashing lights.
+Always yield to emergency vehicles.
+Move to the right and stop when you hear sirens or see flashing lights.

 Pedestrians have the right of way at marked crosswalks and intersections.